opencast/opencast/docs/guides/developer/docs/development-process.md

 Opencast distinguishes between bug fix and feature pull requests.

 * Features are *only* allowed to be merged into `develop`, which will let them automatically become part of the next major/minor release, given that the release branch for the next release has not been cut yet.
-If possible, please name branches containing features according to the pattern `f/XXXXX-short-description`, where XXXXX is the relevant GitHub issue number.

 * Bug fixes can be merged both into `develop` and into release branches.
-If possible, please name branches containing bug fixes according to the pattern `t/XXXXX-short-description`, where XXXXX is the relevant GitHub issue number.

 ### Reviews